armirqurdina00/invest-widget/README.md

-# This is a widget that allows buying tokens in several forms.
+## A widget that allows buying/selling tokens in several forms.

+The application is built using NextJS styled with TailwindCSS.

 ## Getting Started